opendatahub-io/opendatahub-community/proposal/modelmesh-serving.md

 [ModelMesh Serving](https://github.com/kserve/modelmesh-serving) is the Controller for managing ModelMesh, a general-purpose model serving management/routing layer.

+It is designed for high-scale, high-density and frequently-changing model use cases.
+ModelMesh intelligently loads and unloads AI models to and from memory to strike an intelligent trade-off between responsiveness to users and computational footprint.

+If you are interested in single model deployment topology have a look to [KServe Model Serving Runtime](kserve-serving.md)

 ## Architecture
 [ModelMesh Serving Architecture and Overview](https://github.com/kserve/modelmesh-serving/blob/main/README.md)